23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 23. Fruit Juices

-Non-alcoholic options like freshly squeezed fruit juices, such as pomegranate juice or sour cherry juice, can be a refreshing choice to enjoy alongside meze.
+Non-alcoholic options, such as freshly squeezed fruit juices like pomegranate or sour cherry, can be a refreshing choice to enjoy alongside meze.
 These juices can provide a sweet contrast to the savory and salty flavors of meze.

-Plus, Mineral water.
+Plus, mineral water.
 Some people prefer still or sparkling mineral water to cleanse the palate between meze dishes.
-It’s a simple and neutral option that allows you to fully appreciate the distinct flavors of each meze.
+It’s a neutral and straightforward option that allows you to fully appreciate the distinct flavors of each meze.

 How To Enjoy Turkish Meze